Providing lectures and visits on all aspects of the railway industry.

 © Please note that the contents of this website, including text, photographs, drawings and artwork are all strictly copyright of the Locomotive & Carriage Institution as well as the respective authors and photographers.
 Content must not be copied by any means without our consent.

-This page credits © Naming of 66 716 The Locomotive & Carriage Institution on 14/05/11 by Brian (Percy) Drummond; Steam engines in Dresden Rundhouse during the Dresden Dampflok 18/05/02 by Allan Spencer; Sarah Siddons passing through North Harrow on L&CI railtour 12/09/11 by Stuart Chapman and members in front of new Class 378 at Bombardier, Derby 04/09 by Bombardier; In front of the Enterprise coaches at Belfast York Road Depot 24/04/15 by NIR.
+This page credits © Naming of 66 716 The Locomotive & Carriage Institution on 14/05/11 by Brian (Percy) Drummond; Steam engines in Dresden Roundhouse during the Dresden Dampflok 18/05/02 by Allan Spencer; Sarah Siddons passing through North Harrow on L&CI railtour 12/09/11 by Stuart Chapman; Ravenglass & Eskdale Railway River Mitre with L&CI headboard shortly before departure from Ravenglass 10/05/19 by Tom Chaffin and In front of the Enterprise coaches at Belfast York Road Depot 24/04/15 by NIR.